xdrinc/xdr_triggers/README.md

 To avoid this file being quarantined by EDR prior to execution, it is advised to place the EDR in audit before downloading.

 For questions and modifications, contact darhicks@cisco.com

+# Powershell trigger

+***NOTE:*** You need to run the powershell version in Powershell-Core 7, and you need to run it as admin.

+This does all the same things as the two batch files, except
+* They do it faster
+* There's a check for your local subnet, so it scans that subnet, instead.
+* It adds some more things which your EDR will find threatening (but aren't actually dangerous)

+If you have trouble with the powershell one, hit up mikesim@cisco.com .
+I might even answer.